 The Senator’s decision to first run for office was inspired in large part by her advocacy to ensure that her son Ben, who experiences severe disabilities, and other kids like him would have the same opportunities as their peers.

-Serving for three terms in the New Hampshire State Senate and as the 81st Governor of New Hampshire, she has continued to fight to ensure that all Granite Staters have the same opportunity that Ben did.
+Serving for three terms in the New Hampshire State Senate, as the 81st Governor of New Hampshire, and now as United States Senator, she has continued to fight to ensure that all Americans, regardless of personal circumstances, have the opportunity to succeed.

-Maggie Hassan earned her B.A. from Brown University and her J.D. from the Northeastern School of Law.
-She and her husband, Tom, who serves as the President of School Year Abroad, are the proud parents of two children, Ben (29) and Meg (24).
+Senator Hassan earned her B.A. from Brown University and her J.D. from the Northeastern School of Law.
+She and her husband, Tom, an educator, are the proud parents of two children, Ben (32) and Meg (28).